Finding a job

 It was very much a waiting game; I was always waiting to see what was going to be offered next.
 Perhaps someone could offer me more block hours or better pay or offer help with resources–there’s a lot to consider.
 Eventually, I settled on the academies I felt most comfortable with and got a nice 10-hour timetable, which suited me just fine.
 I would advise going with your gut; some places you walk into and think ‘this isn’t for me’–trust that feeling.
 At TtMadrid we were advised that less is more when it came to taking on classes straight after the course, and they were right.
 Even 10 hours was a few too many if I’m honest.
 A few weeks went by and although lesson planning had taken over my life, I was enjoying my job.
 It is hard work and at the beginning, it feels like it is never going to get easier.
 Everyone tells you it will and that it comes with time.
 After three months of teaching, I’m starting to understand what they mean.
 You have materials and lessons prepared for various levels and groups and these can be adapted in many ways.

 When I felt more comfortable with my workload I decided to try and find some more work.
 Unlike at the beginning of the job hunt, this time round I was prepared.
 I was a bit anxious that I wouldn’t find something to fit in with my schedule but once again this worrying was for nothing.
-Laura from TtMadrid offered to blast out my CV again with the hours I was looking for, which is really going above and beyond their call of duty.
+TtMadrid offered to blast out my CV again with the hours I was looking for, which is really going above and beyond their call of duty.
 I managed to find work to fit my timetable and was working 14 hours.
-As my bank balance continued to decrease and lesson planning got slightly more manageable I took on even more classes and for the most of May (2 months after completing my TEFL course) I was working 24 hours.
-That was tough.
-But I did it and survived and I now already have a mountain of materials that can be re-used and adapted in the future.
+As my bank balance continued to decrease and lesson planning got slightly more manageable, I took on even more classes and for the most of May (2 months after completing my TEFL course) I was working 24 hours.

 There really is a constant supply of work; perhaps sometimes you need to search a little harder for what you want or need, but it is possible.
 Finding a job teaching English in Madrid is definitely an experience and something that, as I am realizing, gets easier with time and experience.
 This is also due to the fact that you learn who you are as a teacher, the types of classes you would like, when you would like to teach, and the types of academies you prefer.
 Job-hunting can be a stressful experience, especially in a new city where you don’t speak the language.
 TtMadrid knows this and has first-hand experience finding TEFL jobs themselves.
 Therefore their help, support, and advice when you are trying to find work or more hours is priceless.
 I’ve had a very positive experience finding work here in Madrid and I am prepared for the onslaught of interviews in September when the new academic year starts!